Wuzydara/hello-world/README.md

 # hello-world
-yayyyy, just for the practise. about-me, mmmhm idk
+yayyyy, just here for the practise. about-me, mmmhm idk